 3,4-methylenedioxy-methamphetamine (MDMA) is a synthetic drug that alters mood and perception (awareness of surrounding objects and conditions).
 It is chemically similar to both stimulants and hallucinogens, producing feelings of increased energy, pleasure, emotional warmth, and distorted sensory and time perception.
-It is in the drug class of Entactogens and often called an "empathogen," referring to its ability to create feelings of warmth and empathy towards others.
-Common terms for MDMA include: X, XTC, ecstacy, and "Molly."
-MDMA was initially popular in the nightclub scene and at all-night dance parties ("raves"), but is now found in many communities.
+It is in the drug class of Entactogens and is often called an "empathogen," referring to its ability to create feelings of warmth and empathy towards others.
+Common terms for MDMA include X, XTC, ecstasy, and "Molly."
+MDMA was initially popular in the nightclub scene and at all-night dance parties ("raves") but is now found in many communities.

 Research results vary on whether MDMA is addictive.
 Research on animals shows that they will self-administer the drug, but to a lesser degree than other addictive substances such as cocaine or methamphetamine.
 Some users have reported withdrawal symptoms including depression (possibly due to serotonin depletion), loss of appetite, fatigue, and trouble with attention and concentration.

 Kuhn, C., Swartzwelder, S., & Wilson, W. (2008) Buzzed: The Straight Facts about the Most Used and Abused Drugs from Alcohol to Ecstasy.